 I thought it would be fun to create an email mini-series exploring just some of the ways you can “make money with worms”!
 It’s important to point out that not all of them actually involve selling worms – but each idea IS somehow tied in to vermicomposting (or at least can be).
 Obviously the term “fun” is pretty subjective as well (haha) – but generally speaking, my goal is to touch on various approaches that could at least be started on a small-scale (“hobby business”) basis, without too much effort (in comparison to starting a large-scale, full-time business), and requiring relatively little in the way of initial investment.

-1) The “Fun Ways” Email Course is no longer available.
+The “Fun Ways” Email Course is no longer available.
 I will be compiling the lessons to create a guide that will then be made available to Worm Farming Alliance (Pro) members.
-Fee free to sign up for the “Modern Worm Farming” email list if you want to learn more about worm farming and keep up to date on all things WFA-related.
+Fee free to sign up for the new series “5 Major Myths & Mistakes of Worm Farming” if you want to learn more about worm farming and keep up to date on all things WFA-related.

 Please DO keep in mind that not every one of these is necessarily well suited for every person, and if you go through the full (e-mail) series you will quickly realize that the idea of choosing an approach that makes sense for your given situation (strengths, interests, resources, experience etc etc) is an important part of my overall core worm business philosophy.